4.1 KiB

 The Authentication environment variables can be configured with Secret Variables.

-is required to publish a package to the npm registry.
-GitHub Actions automatically populate a GITHUB_TOKEN
+In this example an NPM_TOKEN is required to publish a package to the npm registry.
+GitHub Actions automatically populate a GITHUB_TOKEN environment variable which can be used in Workflows.

 Node project configuration